 Summer produce is in full swing.
 We've got cherries, stone fruit, tomatoes, melons... you name it.
 I've been stocking up by the pound of all of the above so I can make simple almost-no-cook recipes for dinner on the daily.
 This Tomato Feta Panzanella fits the bill perfectly.

-It’s loaded with the freshest summer tomatoes (hot tip, if you walk by a stand of tomatoes and they SMELL like tomatoes, they are good.
-If you don’t smell anything, keep on walking, they won’t have as much flavor.
+This Tomato Feta Panzanella is loaded with the freshest summer tomatoes, so here is a hot tip on how to pick the best ones.
+If you walk by a stand of tomatoes and they SMELL like tomatoes, they are good.
+If you don't smell anything, keep on walking, they won't have as much flavor.
+You also want them to not be too soft - just FYI.

 On top of the tomatoes there's a salty briny addition of feta.
 We've talked about this before, but it's worth repeating... don't buy the pre-crumbled feta.
 Buy the stuff that comes in the brine and crumble it yourself.
 It will be so much more delicious and you'll never go back to the other stuff.